Certificate of Commencement of Business

 - The company has filed with the Registrar a verification of its registered office as provided in sub-section (2) of section 12.

-A Board resolution and Director’s declaration must be prepared and filed for obtaining Certificate of Commencement of Business.
+A Board resolution and Director’s declaration must prepare and file the form for obtaining a Certificate of Commencement of Business.
 The following are formats of the board resolution and Director’s declaration:

 Consequences of Not Filing Certificate of Commencement of Business

-- Penal Provision: As per section 11(2), if any default is made in complying with the requirements of this section, the company shall be liable to a penalty which may extend to five thousand rupees and every officer who is in default shall be punishable with fine which may extend to one thousand rupees for every day during which the default continues.
+- Penal Provision: As per section 11(2), if any default that is complying with the requirements of this section, the company is liable to a penalty which extends to five thousand rupees and every officer who is in default is punishable with fine which extend to one thousand rupees for every day during which the default continues.